Trump plans social media return with his own platform, adviser tells Fox News

+“There have been a lot of high powered meetings he’s been having at Mar-a-Lago with some teams of folks who’ve been coming in.
+And I got to tell you, there have been – it’s not just one company that’s approached the president.
+There have been numerous companies.
+But I think the president does know what direction that he wants to head here.
+And this new platform is going to be big and everyone wants him.
+He’s going to bring millions and millions, tens of millions of people to this new platform.”

-Former U.S. President Donald Trump, suspended from Twitter, Facebook and other social media sites after the Jan.
-6 attack on the Capitol, plans to launch his own platform in two to three months, one of his senior advisers told Fox News on Sunday.
+STORY: Former U.S. President Donald Trump, suspended from Twitter, Facebook and other social media sites after the Jan.
+6 attack on the Capitol, plans to launch his own platform in two to three months, one of his senior advisers told Fox News on Sunday (March 21).

 Jason Miller, a spokesman for Trump’s 2020 campaign, told the network that Trump would re-enter the social media space with a new platform of his own that would “completely redefine the game.”